-Unfortunately, with the combination of poverty, poor teaching and other demands, local churches give little priority to the support of training ministries.
-As such, despite considerable effort and some limited success in raising support from local churches, to enable this vision and so in time to ensure Living Word Uganda is financially stable, a sustainable business enterprise is required.
+With the combination of poverty, poor teaching and other demands, local churches give little priority to the support of training ministries.
+Consequentially, despite considerable effort and some limited success in raising support from local churches, to enable this vision a sustainable business enterprise is required.

 Proposed is a multi-purpose training and conference centre.
-This will provide the necessary facilities for the LWU training courses and at the same time, a commercial enterprise to be rented out to other Christian groups and individuals, for functions, such as weddings, retreats and other church events.
-The plan is for the LWU training courses to run from Monday to Thursday, leaving Friday to Sunday and holiday periods for the hire of the facilities for income generation and the building of local gospel partnerships.
+This will provide facilities for the LWU training courses and at the same time, a commercial enterprise to be rented out to other Christian groups and individuals, for functions, such as weddings, retreats and other church events.
+The plan is for LWU training courses to run from Monday to Thursday, leaving Friday to Sunday and holiday periods for the hire of the facilities for income generation and the building of local gospel partnerships.